 The School's attendance monitoring systems regularly highlight Students whose attendance falls below 95% to pastoral staff to ensure that attendance is closely monitored, and regular absence is followed up in the best interests of the child.

-For further information see Missing Child Policy.
+For further information see the Missing Child Policy.

-6.6 Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE), including County Lines, and Serious Violence
+7.7 Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE) including County Lines, and Serious Violence

 Both CSE and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity, in exchange for something the victim needs or wants, and/or for the financial advantage or increased status of the perpetrator or facilitator and/or through violence or the threat of violence.
 Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, sexual identity, cognitive ability, physical strength, status, and access to economic or other resources.
-Victims can be exploited even when activity appears consensual and it should be noted that exploitation does not always involve physical or in-person contact; it can also be facilitated and/or take place online.
+Victims can be exploited even when activity appears consensual, and it should be noted that exploitation does not always involve physical or in-person contact; it can also be facilitated and/or take place online.
 CSE and CCE can affect both male and female children and can include children who have been moved (trafficked) for the purpose of exploitation.
+It should be noted that both boys and girls being criminally exploited may be at higher risk of sexual exploitation.